 ANNOUNCEMENT OF DECISIONS:

-A committee appointed by the Curator will review the applications and select the award recipients.
-Decisions will be emailed to applicants by April 30, 2018.
+A committee appointed by the Curator will review the applications and select the award recipient.
+One award will be given in this round.
+Decisions will be emailed to applicants by February 9, 2024.
 Queries about applications in process cannot be acknowledged.
-Award recipients and their research projects will be recognized in Billy Ireland Cartoon Library & Museum and University Libraries’ publicity.
+The award recipient and their research project will be recognized in Billy Ireland Cartoon Library & Museum and University Libraries’ publicity.

 Products of research will give credit to the individual special collection and a copy of any publication resulting from or informed by research will be submitted to the Billy Ireland Cartoon Library & Museum.